ppy/osu-wiki/wiki/Tournaments/oPHN/2022_mania/en.md

 Players are advised to avoid using beatmap packs [similar to this](https://osu.ppy.sh/beatmapsets/435387).

-Warm-up songs will be on FreeMod, which allows for any special modifications that players see fit for the purpose of warming up properly.
-Addition of mods like Double Time or Nightcore may be requested to the referee for the warm-up phase only.
+Warm-up songs will be under Free Mod conditions, which allows for any special modifications that players see fit for the purpose of warming up properly.
+Additions of mods like Double Time or Nightcore may be requested to the referee for the warm-up phase only.

 Players who opt to play a warm-up chart before the match proper must submit their warm-up links no longer than 15 minutes before the scheduled start of the match.
 Players who fail to do so will not be allowed to set a warm-up chart.